ArtificialIntelligencee/OllamaDemo1/README.md

 # Ollama Gemma3 Spring Boot Integration

-This project demonstrates how to integrate Ollama with Gemma3 (1B parameter model) into a Spring Boot application using Spring AI.
+This project demonstrates how to integrate Ollama with Gemma3 (1B parameter model) into a Spring Boot application.

 ## Prerequisites

-- Java 23 or later
+- Java 17 or later
 - Gradle
 - Ollama installed locally
 - Gemma3 model pulled in Ollama